GCherry/mindchallenge/README.md

 # Mindex Coding Challenge
+## What's Provided
+A simple [.NetCore 2.1](https://dotnet.microsoft.com/download/dotnet-core/2.1) web application has been created and bootstrapped with data.
+The application contains information about all employees at a company.
+On application start-up, an in-memory database is bootstrapped with a serialized snapshot of the database.
+While the application runs, the data may be accessed and mutated in the database without impacting the snapshot.

 ### How to Run
 You can run this by executing `dotnet run` on the command line or in [Visual Studio Community Edition](https://www.visualstudio.com/downloads/).

 ### How to Use
 The following endpoints are available to use: